 Long-Term: Break the Barriers Together

 The coalition will help the next administration implement policies and programs and lead market- and consumer-based efforts for long-range, statewide building decarbonization.
 This group's unique membership will provide unparalleled insight and collaboration to identify the needed solutions for policy and market barriers to decarbonization.
-The coalition will provide the leading voice for research, business model evolution, workforce development changes and consumer education.
+The coalition will provide the leading voice for market transformation, research, consumer inspiration and public policy.